 Professional Speaking Services Versus Honoraria

 Payments to companies, professional speakers, bureaus, or any individual providing professional services may not be reimbursed using the Travel, Business Entertainment, Honoraria, and Miscellaneous Reimbursable Expense policy.
+Review the Guidelines for Contractual Services vs. Honoraria Payments and follow the appropriate process to submit honoraria or services payment as appropriate.
 Please contact a Procurement Specialist for assistance in developing a contract for your professional speaker.